SOLOPARENTPALS.COM by Sue Teddern

 After much turbulence Rosie and Tom are now living together in Bolton.
 Rosie is happy in her job but Tom finds being a house-husband a challenge.

 Director: David Hunter

-SOLOPARENTPALS.COM is Sue Teddern's home territory.
-Her natural comic touch and her ear for domestic and emotional detail combines with a convincing touch of the absurd to create an involving and moving take on the love story - albeit one fraught with a multiplicity of misunderstandings and misinterpretations along the way.
+Once again this is a vehicle for Sue Teddern's character-based comedy and careful plotting - dealing with family issues that will be only too familiar to an increasing proportion of WH listeners.
+SOLOPARENTPALS.COM is absolutely Sue Teddern's home territory.
+Her natural comic touch and her ear for domestic and emotional detail combines with a convincing touch of the absurd to create an involving and moving take on the love story - albeit one that continues to be fraught with a multiplicity of misunderstandings and misinterpretations along the way.